Magnesium is often an underrated and forgotten mineral that is crucial for heart health.

 A medium banana contains 33mg of magnesium, which isn’t incredibly substantial.
 However, the potassium you also receive from it helps to increase electrolytes and lower blood pressure in conjunction with the magnesium.

 Bananas are easy for on-the-go snacks, in a smoothie, with peanut butter, or with oatmeal.
-One of the great things about bananas is that they’re one of the few fruits that are in season all year long!
+Also, they’re one of the few fruits that are in season all year long!

 Another easy snack or salad topping is almonds.
 Almonds have about 105 mg in a quarter cup, which is roughly a handful.